djuseeq/Ch376msc/README.md

  ### PCB modding for SD card
  > If you planning to use the chip for SD card also and you have a pcb like on the photo above, then some soldering skill is required.
- > First of all with a DMM check the pins of the chip(26,25,23 and 7) are theye floating or connected to GND/VCC.
+ > First of all with a DMM check the pins of the chip(26,25,23 and 7) are they floating or connected to GND/VCC.
  > On mine pcb the chip pin 23 (SD_CS) is connected to ground, like you can [see here](extras/schematic.png),
  > pins or the chip have incorrect marking(looks like CH375 which one doesn't support SD card) .
 [Link](https://www.mpja.com/download/31813MPSch.pdf) for the module's schematic diagram.
  > I used soldering iron and tweezer to lift up the pin from the pcb(be careful, you can easily break the chip's leg).